Making miniatures for handmade cards

 Cardmaking with polymer clay

-The reason I think polymer clay works so well on cards, is that once baked, it is firm and slightly flexible, yet lightweight.
+The reason I think polymer clay works so well on cards, is that once baked, it remains firm but slightly flexible, and lightweight.
 From basic shapes to miniature sculptures, polymer clay can be rolled, stamped, shaped and textured, offering a tactile experience beyond traditional card-making.
-The Fimo brand of polymer clay is available in a huge range of colours, that can be blended, mixed varnished, and combined with other materials like mica powders, glitters, and paints.
+The Fimo brand of polymer clay is available in a huge range of colours, that can be blended, mixed varnished, and combined with other materials like mica powders and glitters.
 Keeping items small, and relatively flat, ensures they will sit nicely on the card.
 Any type of modelling clay encourages play.
-If you want to refine your skills, you can acquire all sorts of specialised cutters, stencils, silicone molds and stamps, however it's often the quirky, handmade nature of an item that increases its charm.
-Spending a little extra time on the intricate details makes a big difference to the finished item.
+If you want to refine your skills, you can buy all sorts of specialised cutters, stamps and silicone molds, but it's often the quirky, handmade items that bring the most charm.
+Spending a little extra time on the detail makes a big difference to the finished item.
+If you love the idea of adding depth and layers, Dimensional Storytelling brings in more ideas to inspire.

-The lemon card would be perfect to deliver to someone at home suffering from a cold; drop off with a bag of lemons and a pot of honey.
-The 21 card is a re-purposed IKEA postcard that I picked up from an Op Shop, with the 21 disc added.
+This lemon card was dropped off to with a bag of lemons to a friend suffering from a cold.
+The 21 card was re-purposed from an IKEA postcard that I picked up from an Op Shop, with the 21 disc added.
 Number and letter stamps are a useful item to have in your craft box.

 Making cool stuff with Fimo